scottwater/splitbackspace/site/now.md

 - Mira SE with Marshmallows on an FR4 plate
 - SC Alice style with custom PCB
 - Key65 with inks
-- NK65 V2

 Keyboards (and such) I am looking for:

 - Iron165
 - KC No. 1/65 (and soon No. 2/65)
-- Kat Milkshake Spacebar and/or Blank Mods

 I have my eye on: